projectcalico/calico/v2.0/getting-started/bare-metal/bare-metal.md

 If you check the felix logfile after this step, the logs should transition from periodic notifications that felix is in state "wait-for-ready" to a stream of initialisation messages.

+> Note that if you are using the container-based installation, using the
+> calico/node image, then the initialisation of the etcd database is handled
+> automatically for you.

 ## Creating basic connectivity and Calico policy